 Metallus pumilus larvae mine the leaves of raspberry and blackberry plants eventually forming a large blotch mine.
-Larvae with a black spot under the first abdominal segment.
+In addition to the ventral thoracic spots, also found on albipes, Metallus pumilus larvae have a black spot centrally on the underside of the first abdominal segment.

 Size: 3.5 - 4.5mm